 If the Complainant rejects the offer of three proposed dates, without good reason, the Clerk will decide when to hold the hearing.
-The Panel will then conduct the Complaint Review hearing in private, without either the School or the Complainant being represented.
-Their considerations will be based on the documentary evidence previously provided by both parties.
+The Panel will then meet with the Clerk and conduct the Complaint Review hearing in private, without either the School or the Complainant being represented.
+Their considerations will be based on the written submissions and documentary evidence previously provided by both parties.
 This is to ensure that the matter is resolved as soon as possible in the best interests of all parties.